 Definitely unforgiving of mistakes, but it is possible to get to the end without cheat codes.
 (BTW, you can tweak the 9-lives code to give you over 100 lives.)
 Willy is a sucker for hair pull kicks, and even the last boss is more tedious than deadly (you actually stand a greater risk of running out of time than getting killed).
 The problem was those friggin' sliding blocks.
 Pure, sick, disgusting, revolting, stinking, vile dumb luck getting through there in good shape.
 You can get to that point with 3 lives and get run down to nothing inside of 20 seconds.

 The arcade version of the second game.
 The Elbow Punch has been nerfed so you can't elbow-spam your way through the game like the first.
 And the enemies are bigger, badder, and attack in greater numbers.
 And there are no 1-ups this time.
+Plus, if you're used to the separate punch and kick buttons of the first game, the directional attack buttons in this game can throw you off.

 Double Dragon 3 for NES.
 Take everything mentioned above, add much tougher enemy AI, and cut the lives down to ONE.
 Yeah, it's hard.